thespielplatz/nuxt-dev-base/README.md

           fi
 ```

-### Legal Notice loaded from data
+### Legal Pages loaded from data

-If you want a simple legal notice in the footer with the content shown in an popup just create the file `data/legal-notice.html` and it will magicly appear.
+If you want some legal pages simply shown in your footer, you can create the following files and the content will magicly appear in a popup:

+* `data/legal-notice.html`
+* `data/privacy-policy.html`

+FYI: You can easily mount the `/data` directory outside of your docker container ;)

 ### Full Changelog